 For an additional fee, visitors can opt to ride one of the longest zip lines in France and an ATV ride in the desert for children older than 7 years old.

-The kids will also love watching one or all of the three daily shows, a
+The kids will also love watching one or all of the three daily shows, a train attack and bank robbery reenactment, as well as cowboy and Indian stunt show involving horses and a little comedy.

 Food at one of the five restaurants in the park is reasonably priced compared to some of the other amusement parks in France, but guests are free to bring their own picnic to eat in designated areas.
 Just be sure to leave your metal forks and knives at home; they aren’t allowed in the park.